vivek1833/Notes-DSA/Java/Microservices.md

 📌 **How it works**:

-**Real time example** - In simple terms, a **circuit breaker** is like a safety switch in a system that prevents it from repeatedly trying to do something that’s failing, which could make the situation worse.
+- **Real time example** - In simple terms, a **circuit breaker** is like a safety switch in a system that prevents it from repeatedly trying to do something that’s failing, which could make the situation worse.

-Imagine you're trying to plug an appliance into a socket, but the socket keeps sparking (failing).
+- Imagine you're trying to plug an appliance into a socket, but the socket keeps sparking (failing).
 If you keep plugging it in, it could cause damage.
 So, you use a **circuit breaker** to cut off power to that socket temporarily.
 This gives the system time to recover before you try again.

-In the same way, in a microservices architecture, a circuit breaker monitors calls between services.
+- In the same way, in a microservices architecture, a circuit breaker monitors calls between services.
 If one service is failing (for example, it’s too slow or unavailable), the circuit breaker “opens” and stops the system from trying to call that service repeatedly.
 This helps avoid overloading the failing service and gives it time to recover.

-Once the service seems to be working again (after a timeout or a check), the circuit breaker "closes" and the system can try calling the service again.
+- Once the service seems to be working again (after a timeout or a check), the circuit breaker "closes" and the system can try calling the service again.
 - If the `order-service` fails multiple times, the circuit breaker **opens** and stops further calls.
 - Once the service recovers, the circuit breaker **closes**, allowing traffic again.

 ---

-### **2. Use Retry Mechanism for Temporary Failures**
+### <ins>2.
+Use Retry Mechanism for Temporary Failures</ins>

 If the failure is **intermittent**, retrying after a short delay can resolve the issue.